XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Data: 0 bytes

-Checksum: 1 byte - Sum of bytes starting from frame header, result modulo 256
+Checksum: 1 byte - Byte-wise sum from frame header, modulo 256

 MCU Returns

-- This command is used by XU316 to query the current input/output mode that needs to be enabled during startup
+- This command is used by XU316 during startup to query current input/output mode to enable

-- XU316 will load the corresponding application firmware based on the returned mode
+- XU316 loads corresponding application firmware based on returned mode

 XU316 Sends